 - fresh raspberries if you are making a framboisier (or strawberries if you are making a fraisier)

-- marzipan or icing sugar (I like to use German marzipan that is clearly labelled with the amount of almonds so that you know you are using the good kind)
+- marzipan or icing sugar (I like to use German marzipan that is clearly labelled with the quantity of almonds so that you know you are using the good kind)

 Special equipment to make framboisier and fraisier cakes